 I call myself an expert for three reasons:

-- Calling myself an expert holds myself to a higher standard and expectation with a company that I must fulfill.
+2. Calling myself an expert holds me to a higher standard and expectation with a company I must fulfill.

 An expert is someone widely recognized as a reliable source of technique or skill whose faculty for judging or deciding rightly, justly, or wisely is accorded authority and status by their peers or the public in a specific well distinguished domain.
 An expert, more generally, is a person with extensive knowledge or ability in a particular area of study.